 I care about privacy.
 I care about individual sovereignty.
 I care about “unfucking” the financial system and promoting the hardest, soundest money we have ever seen and ever will see.

 I care about Bitcoin, but more than that, I care about ensuring the future of Bitcoin.

-This may not be obvious to everyone, but I believe that a line has been drawn in the sand between people, projects, and companies that support Bitcoin, and those that do not, and in some cases, actively work against it.
+This may not be obvious to everyone, but I believe a line has been drawn in the sand between people, projects, and companies that support Bitcoin and those that do not and, in some cases, actively work against it.